blackducksoftware/synopsys-detect/documentation/src/main/markdown/currentreleasenotes.md

 * Support for BitBake is now extended to 2.6 (Yocto 4.3.2).
 * A new detector for Python packages has been added.
 The PIP Requirements File Parse is a buildless detector that acts as a LOW accuracy fallback for the PIP Native Inspector.
 This detector is triggered for PIP projects that contain one or more requirements.txt files if [solution_name] does not have access to a PIP executable in the environment where the scan is run.
 	* See [PIP Requirements File Parse](packagemgrs/python.md).
+* To improve yarn detector performance a new parameter is now available, `--detect.yarn.monorepo.mode`, which enables monorepo mode to build the dependency graph without analysis of workspaces.
+The default setting for this parameter is false and must be set to true to be enabled.

 ### Changed features